The catalogue raisonné of Marc Chagall’s ceramics lists 350 ceramics made between 1949 and 1972 (vases, plates, dishes, tiles and plaques).

 Each ceramic has a reference number confirming its inclusion in the catalogue.
 The sculptures in the catalogue are presented in chronological order, with no technical or thematic distinctions.
 The techniques used for the catalogue raisonné are based on research and observation of the ceramics with restorers.
 Chagall experimented with an innovative range of techniques that are still being studied, so knowledge about them is evolving and sometimes hypothetical.

-The scientific research for the catalogue raisonné of Chagall’s sculptures was carried out by the team of researchers from the Association des amis de Marc Chagall in collaboration with the Comité Marc Chagall and the Archives Marc et Ida Chagall in Paris.
+The scientific research for the catalogue raisonné of Chagall’s ceramics was carried out by the team of researchers from the Association des amis de Marc Chagall in collaboration with the Comité Marc Chagall and the Archives Marc et Ida Chagall in Paris.

 Ambre Gauthier provided the scientific direction for the catalogue raisonné and coordinated the research.
 Sofiya Glukhova and Quitterie du Vigier were responsible for research and image research, and Eva Berlgherbi for scientific documentation and bibliographical research.
 Ambre Gauthier, Sofiya Glukhova and Quitterie Touzet du Vigier wrote the texts of the catalogue raisonné, which is based on the systematic study of the holdings and documentation in the Archives Marc et Ida Chagall, documents in all the identified and available archives and prior research by Meret Meyer and Sylvie Forestier for the book Les céramiques de Marc Chagall published by Albin Michel in 1990.